 But these objections are based on simple misunderstandings.
 First, when Heidegger mentions extermination camps, man-made famines, mass homelessness, and atomic bombs in the years after the Second World War, he is obviously appealing to pathos.
 He is evoking deep feelings in his audiences, many of whom suffered personally from the very things he names.

-But the task of philosophy is not to console the suffering.
+But for Heidegger, the task of philosophy is not to console the suffering.
 That is the work of doctors, priests, therapists, and social workers.
 Heidegger has no expertise in such matters.
-The task of philosophy is to take a step back from homelessness, pain, and death and raise questions about their meaning, their essences.
-And that is why people read Heidegger.
+Instead, philosophers take a step back from homelessness, pain, and death and raise questions about their meaning, their essences.
+That is why people read Heidegger.
 They don’t come to him for a cup of chamomile tea and a shoulder to cry on.

 One might also object that claiming that the United States and the Soviet Union are metaphysically the same overlooks the fact that life was better in the USA than the USSR.
-Surely there are lots of important moral differences between liberal democracy and totalitarianism.
-Likewise, the claim that factory farms are in essence the same as extermination camps, man-made famines, and hydrogen bombs seems a bit insensitive to humans who might resent being compared to pesticides, chemical fertilizers, and feedlots.
+Surely there are lots of important moral differences between liberal democracy and communism.
+Likewise, the claim that factory farms are in essence the same as extermination camps, man-made famines, and hydrogen bombs seems a bit insensitive to humans who might resent equating their extermination with pesticides, chemical fertilizers, and feedlots.
 Isn’t there a vast moral gulf between using technology to feed millions and using technology to murder millions?

 But again, these objections are based on an elementary error.
 Heidegger is not saying that the US and the USSR, or factory farming and man-made mass death, are morally equivalent.
 He is not, like Isaac Bashevis Singer, claiming that for farm animals, every day is Auschwitz, which is meant as a moral equivalence.
 Heidegger is saying that these horrors are metaphysically equivalent.
 Moral and metaphysical equivalence are simply two different questions.
 So claiming that these phenomena are metaphysically the same does not commit one to claiming that they are morally the same.

 Heidegger is not the clearest writer, but his ideas of the ontological difference between beings and Being, and of the stark differences between the Greek and the modern worldviews, can be understood by any moderately intelligent layman.
 I explained them above in barely a thousand words.
-So there is really no excuse for Heidegger scholars who ignore these distinctions in order to abuse Heidegger in what amounts to politically correct rituals of execration to appease his critics on the Left.
+So there is really no excuse for Heidegger scholars who ignore these distinctions in order to abuse Heidegger in what amounts to politically correct rituals of execration to appease his Leftist critics.
 Frequently, they sound like they are running for office.

 For Caputo, however, the crime of being a philosopher is to reflect on human suffering—as opposed, I guess, to doing something about human suffering.
 “Doing something” like signaling how much he cares in the pages of philosophy journals: